Japan Rail, DoCoMo State Mobile Suica Plans

 Recently, East Japan Rail (JR East) and NTT DoCoMo held a press event in Tokyo to announce the January 2006 start of “Mobile Suica” which will allow i-mode phones to serve as train tickets.
-WWJ’s Gail Nakada was present to cover the event and today’s program gives you a ring-side seat to learn how Big D and JR plan to win over the hearts, minds and wallets of millions of mobile-phone using commuters (and most of them are).
+WWJ’s Gail Nakada filed her report here and today’s video program gives you a ring-side seat to learn how Big D and JR plan to win over the hearts, minds and wallets of millions of mobile-phone using commuters (and most of them are).
 As you’re watching today’s press conference, there are several key points to keep in mind.
 First, until now, it has in fact not been possible to use your phoneas a train ticket in Japan.
 Despite all the live demonstrations, trade show hypeand media speculation around FeliCa, the FeliCa-based Suica cards used by JR andthe FeliCa-based i-mode handsets sold by DoCoMo have been incompatible.
 Yes, you could use your FeliCa handsets to buy a ticket, but the phone itself was not the ticket.
-Free program Run-time 4:21 — Coded for broadband connections only

 Even today, a typical day’s commute in Tokyo might involve: